yusufcodes/es6intro-study/README.md

 }

 // ES6
+// Defining the class
+class Person6 {
-// All classes must have a constructor method class Person6 {
-    constructor (name, yearOfBirth, job)
+    // All classes must have a constructor method constructor (name, yearOfBirth, job)
     {
         this.name = name;